Are you trying to fix your WordPress website not updating right away?

 Step 2.
 Clear WordPress Cache for Your Website

-The second and most likely cause of this issue is poorly configured WordPress caching plugin.
+The second and most likely cause of this issue is a poorly configured WordPress caching plugin.
 Most caching plugins make it super easy to clear your cache with the click of a button.

-If you are using the WP Super Cache plugin, then go to the Settings » WP Super Cache page and click on ‘Delete Cache’ button.
+If you are using the WP Super Cache plugin, then go to the Settings » WP Super Cache page.

-Even if you don’t have a WordPress caching plugin installed on your website, many WordPress hosting companies deploy their own caching system by default.
+Even if you don’t have a WordPress caching plugin installed on your website, many WordPress hosting companies deploy their caching system by default.

-For instance, if you are on the Bluehost hosting platform, then you’ll notice a ‘Caching’ button in the admin toolbar.
+For instance, if you are on the Bluehost hosting platform, you’ll notice a ‘Caching’ button in the admin toolbar.

 SiteGround is another top WordPress hosting company that offers its own built-in caching system.